-Our vision is for Aspen Strong fiscally support the collaborative efforts of our valley’s mental health resources as well as manage the mental health fund to support subsidized cost of services for residents and employees who could not afford care otherwise.
-Currently, Aspen Strong provides limited sponsorship funding to community organizations to support their awareness events.
-Additionally, Aspen Strong hosts our annual HIKE HOPE HEAL to support the valley’s MENTAL HEALTH FUND.
+Our vision is for Aspen Strong to fiscally support the collaborative efforts of our Valley’s mental health resources as well as manage the mental health fund to support subsidized cost of services for residents and employees who could not afford care otherwise.
+Currently, Aspen Strong provides limited sponsorship funding and promotion of community organizations to support their awareness events.
+Additionally, Aspen Strong hosts our annual HIKE HOPE HEAL to support the Valley’s MENTAL HEALTH FUND.
 Through this fundraising event and Aspen Strong partnerships we provide an annual gift to the valley’s Mental Health Fund – a grant that subsidizes patients’ mental health services.

-Aspen Strong supports education around mental health to the Roaring Fork Valley to increase an accredited knowledge base for Valley-wide clinicians and professionals as well as awareness to the community at large.
+Aspen Strong supports mental health education in the Roaring Fork Valley to increase an accredited knowledge base for Valley-wide clinicians and professionals as well as awareness to the community at large.
 Aspen Strong asks, ‘how can we reach out for help if we don’t understand how to articulate our mental health needs?”
-Our educational efforts provide our community at-large with knowledge, understanding and language to communicate and address their mental health needs.
+Our educational efforts provide our community at-large with knowledge, understanding, and language to communicate and address their mental health needs.

-Three areas of focus are: All Valley Mental Health Professionals Group, Changing Brains, Changing Lives Symposium, and, in-person educational opportunities supported by other mental health organizations.
+Areas of focus are: Workplace Partnerships, Changing Brains, Changing Lives Symposium, community support groups, in-person and virtual educational opportunities supported by Aspen Strong and other mental health organizations in the Valley.